 I offer counselling services to children, adolescents, and adults in the areas of depression, anxiety, self-esteem, grief and loss, addictions, stress management, trauma, and eating disorders.
-I also offer counselling services to couples and am trained in Gottman Method Couples Therapy, which is considered the Gold Standard for treatment.
+I also offer counselling services to couples and am a certified couples therapist in the Gottman Method, which is considered the Gold Standard for treatment.

 The counselling models that I use are Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Acceptance and Commitment Therapy, Narrative Therapy, Solution Focused Therapy, and Emotion-Focused Therapy, all of which I have formal training in.